 Do you know your numbers?

-It’s Know Your Numbers!
-Week this week and we’d like to make sure you have an understanding of blood pressure and how important it is to really know your numbers.
+This week is Know Your Numbers Week and we’d like to make sure you have an understanding of blood pressure and how important it is to really know your numbers.

 What is blood pressure?